reanahub/reana-cluster/docs/userguide.rst

 Verify REANA components
 -----------------------

-You can verify that components deployed to REANA cluster are set up according to what is defined in REANA cluster specifications file `verify`:
+You can verify that components deployed to REANA cluster are set up according to what is defined in REANA cluster specifications file via the ``verify`` command:

 .. code-block:: console

    $ reana-cluster verify components
+   COMPONENT               IMAGE
+   job-controller          match
+   message-broker          match
+   server                  match
+   workflow-controller     match
+   workflow-monitor        match
+   zeromq-msg-proxy        match
+   yadage-default-worker   match
+   yadage-alice-worker     match
+   yadage-atlas-worker     match
+   yadage-cms-worker       match
+   yadage-lhcb-worker      match
+   cwl-default-worker      match
+   wdb                     match

 Verify REANA cluster readiness
 ------------------------------

-You can verify whether the REANA cluster is ready to serve the user requests by using the ``kubectl`` tool:
+You can verify whether the REANA cluster is ready to serve the user requests by running the ``status`` command:

 .. code-block:: console

-   $ kubectl get pods
-   NAME                                     READY     STATUS              RESTARTS   AGE job-controller-3230226419-fxw6v          1/1       Running             0          1m
-   message-broker-1926055025-bsh5p          1/1       Running             0          1m
-   server-1390351625-0m7l8                  1/1       Running             0          1m
-   wdb-3285397567-zzwfg                     0/1       ContainerCreating   0          1m
-   workflow-controller-2663988704-d1q29     0/1       CrashLoopBackOff    2          1m
-   workflow-monitor-855857361-blm56         0/1       ContainerCreating   0          1m
-   yadage-alice-worker-150038894-txjq2      0/1       ContainerCreating   0          1m
-   yadage-atlas-worker-3355863567-c8gkr     0/1       ContainerCreating   0          1m
-   yadage-cms-worker-2408997969-dz6k4       0/1       ContainerCreating   0          1m
-   yadage-default-worker-3471536063-slg1j   0/1       ContainerCreating   0          1m
-   yadage-lhcb-worker-3838731947-pzkww      0/1       ContainerCreating   0          1m
-   zeromq-msg-proxy-2640677031-gggp1        0/1       ContainerCreating   0          1m
+   $ reana-cluster status
+   COMPONENT               STATUS
+   job-controller          Running
+   message-broker          Running
+   server                  Running
+   workflow-controller     Running
+   workflow-monitor        Running
+   zeromq-msg-proxy        Running
+   yadage-default-worker   Running
+   yadage-alice-worker     Running
+   yadage-atlas-worker     Running
+   yadage-cms-worker       Running
+   yadage-lhcb-worker      Running
+   cwl-default-worker      Running
+   wdb                     Running
+   REANA cluster is ready.

-In the above example, some containers are still being created.
-You should wait until all the components are in the "Running" status.
-The REANA cluster will be then ready for serving user requests.
+In the above example, everything is running and the REANA cluster is ready for serving user requests.

 Display commands to set up the environment for the REANA client
 ---------------------------------------------------------------

-You can print the list of runnable commands to configure the environment for the `reana-client <https://reana-client.readthedocs.io/>`_:
+You can print the list of commands to configure the environment for the `reana-client <https://reana-client.readthedocs.io/>`_:

 .. code-block:: console

    $ reana-cluster env
-   export REANA_SERVER_URL=http://192.168.99.100:32732
+   export REANA_SERVER_URL=http://192.168.39.247:31106

 Delete REANA cluster deployment
 -------------------------------

-To bring the cluster deployment down, i.e. delete all REANA components that were deployed during `init`, you run:
+To bring the cluster deployment down, i.e. delete all REANA components that were deployed during ``init``, you can run:

 .. code-block:: console